ravi-ojha/ravi-ojha.github.io/_posts/2013-01-07-finding-square-root-using-guess-and-check-algorithm-in-python.md

 How do I find square root of very large numbers?
 As large as 1000000000!
 There is always a scope of optimization.
 It is suggested to read about [Binary Search]({{ site.baseurl }}{% post_url 2013-01-08-linear-search-vs-bisection-search-in-python %}) before proceeding further.

-## Square Root of a number using Guess and Check algorithm
+## Efficient method to find Square Root of a number using Guess and Check algorithm

 {% highlight python linenos %}
 x = int(raw_input('Enter a number : '))